lbormann/darts-pixelit/README.md

 *`-CON / --connection`*

-Host address to data-feeder (autodarts-caller).
+Host address to data-feeder (darts-caller).
 By Default this is '127.0.0.1:8079' (means your local ip-address / usually you do NOT need to change this)

 *`-PEPS / --pixelit_endpoints`*